-Griffiths walking track is a 8km, grade 3 hike located in the Barren Grounds Nature Reserve, New South Wales.
-The hike should take around 3.5 hrs to complete.
+Griffiths walking track is an 8km, grade 3 hike in Barren Grounds Nature Reserve, New South Wales.
+This hike typically takes 3.5 hours to complete.

 Start Griffiths walking track at Barren Grounds picnic area and before you know it, you'll be standing at Illawarra lookout taking in the spectacular views.
 Your journey then takes you through the diverse vegetation of Barren Grounds - heathland, woodland, rainforest.
 In spring, you'll be treated to the vibrant display of wildflowers, and in winter, large yellow swamp banksias in bloom.
 On the heath, you're most likely to come across honeyeaters and southern emu wrens.
 And, if you're lucky, you might even spot a ground parrot or bristlebird.